simeononsecurity/Windows-Optimize-Harden-Debloat/README.md

 - This script is designed in such a way that the optimizations, unlike some other scripts, will not break core windows functionality.
  - Features like Windows Update, Windows Defender, the Windows Store, and Cortona have been restricted, but are not in a disfunctional state like most other Windows 10 Privacy scripts.
 - If you seek a minimized script targeted only to commercial environments, please see this [GitHub Repository](https://github.com/simeononsecurity/Standalone-Windows-STIG-Script)
-- **Bitlocker must be suspended** prior to implementing this script, it can be enabled again after rebooting.
- - Followup runs of this script can be run without disabling bitlocker.

 ## Requirements:
 - [X] Windows 10 Enterprise (**Preferred**) or Windows 10 Professional